oriofir/My-Tomagotchi/README.md

 - As a user, I want my pet to change animation every 60 years if an adult, so that it becomes a senior

+- As a user, I want an animation that indicates my tomagotchi has died

 Wire Frame Link: https://www.figma.com/file/lRsiWyeFkgdfn9Tf7WtZC5/Untitled?node-id=1%3A2